-Registry Name: Norway Ultimate Beneficial Owners Register
+Registry Name: Vietnam Beneficial Ownership Register

-Responsible Agency: Brønnøysund Register Centre
+Responsible Agency: Ministry of Finance

-Aspect Details Reporting Required for Entities Owned by a Trust Yes, trusts must report beneficial ownership under Norway's AML framework.
-People with Significant Control (PSC) Register Fully implemented.
+Aspect Details Reporting Required for Entities Owned by a Trust Yes, trusts must report their beneficial ownership under Vietnam's AML framework.
+People with Significant Control (PSC) Register Not implemented.
 Register of Overseas Entities Not implemented.
-Threshold for beneficial ownership 25% hilippines, companies are required to disclose beneficial ownership information under the Anti-Money Laundering Act (AMLA).
+Threshold for beneficial ownership 10% hilippines, companies are required to disclose beneficial ownership information under the Anti-Money Laundering Act (AMLA).
 The regulations mandate that entities disclose individuals who hold 25% or more of shares or voting rights.
 However, the Philippines does not have a fully implemented PSC register or a public UBO register.